Flight-Free-UK/flight_free_uk_website/source/posts_travel/liverpool-to-assisi.html.markdown

 The next day I took a fast train to Florence, then changed for the local stopping train.
 The staff at the station were helpful as I needed to know the final destination to look for on the departure board.
 In Assisi I waited with other tourists and locals for the bus up to the city, then I tried to get a second bus but the driver told me that I was near enough to walk – but my destination was unknown to Google!
 After asking a few times, a local pointed me in the right direction.
 I arrived at last.

-#### Double-check you’ve booked the right train – but don’t panic if things go wrong
+#### Double-check your tickets – but don’t panic if things go wrong

 The journey back was different due to my errors.
 I checked my seat reservation for the trip from Rome to Turin and was surprised to see the time as 16.10, because I’d thought it was 17.10.
 Nevertheless, I boarded the 16.10 and settled my bags.
 The last call to leave the train was made and a lady near me checked my ticket and saw I was on the wrong train!
 I gathered everything in a rush but the door was already locked and the train was non-stop to Milan!
 I couldn’t do anything but wait in trepidation for the ticket collector.